SonaliSahu10085/Library-Management-System-API/README.md

-# Book Model - Library Management System
+# Library Management System

+# 1. Book Model

 This Mongoose model defines the schema for managing books in a library system.